 1. Use a Tripod and an Actual Camera

 Holding your iPhone steady and straight just doesn’t always work.
 I’ve found that an actual camera mounted on a tripod makes a difference.
 It gives you a better chance at sharply-focused photos.
 Plus you can get your painting lined up just right in your viewfinder so that the edges are straight in your photograph.

 Remember that image quality is about more than megapixels.
-The image processor in your digital camera is likely much better than the one on your phone, which means a lot less noise in your photos when viewed up close.
-My photos from my old 8-megapixel digital camera produced far higher image quality than my 12 megapixel iPhone camera.
+The image processor in your digital camera is likely much better than the one in your phone, which means a lot less noise in your photos when viewed up close.
+My photos from my old 8 megapixel digital camera produced far higher image quality than my 12 megapixel iPhone camera.

 2. Use a Polarizing Filter